• Skip to primary navigation

 Instructions

-• Preheat your oven to 325°F. Line a muffin pan with 10 foil liners and grease the liners well.
+• Preheat the oven to 325°F. Line a muffin pan with 10 foil liners and grease the liners well.

-• In a medium bowl, whisk together the eggs, sour cream, stevia, vanilla, and orange zest.
+• In a medium bowl, whisk the eggs, sour cream, stevia, vanilla, and orange zest.

-• Using a 4-tablespoon ice cream scoop, divide the thin batter evenly among the muffin liners.
+• Using a 4-tablespoon scoop, divide the thin batter evenly among the muffin liners.

 • Bake until the top of the muffins is golden and a toothpick inserted in their center comes out clean, 20-25 minutes.

 • Cool the muffins in the pan on a wire rack for 20 minutes, then serve.
-If you wish, you can lightly dust the muffins with a powdered sweetener to make them prettier.
+You can lightly dust the muffins with a powdered sweetener to make them prettier.

 Notes

-*I use Bob's Red Mill Super-Fine Almond Flour.
-One cup of this flour weighs 4 oz, so 1.5 cups weigh 6 ounces.
-It's best to measure almond flour by weight rather than by volume.
+• I use Bob's Red Mill Super-Fine Almond Flour.
+One cup of this flour weighs 4 ounces, so 1.5 cups weigh 6 ounces.
+It's best to measure almond flour by weight, not volume.

 Nutrition per Serving